stevejmorgan/DataLakeInADay/Lab1/Lab1.md

 ## Self Hosted Integration Runtime

-Log into the integration runtime server (ir-*uniquestring*) using the username **demogod** and your password.
+Return to the list of Azure lab resources and Log into the integration runtime server (ir*uniquestring*) the same way you did with the SQL Server virtual machine.
+Login using the username **demogod** and your password.

-In Server Manager, click Local Server then disable IE Enhanced Security Configuration for administrators by clicking the word on next to the setting.
+In Server Manager, click Local Server (either the large Local Server tile or in the top left navigation tree) and then disable IE Enhanced Security Configuration for administrators by clicking the word on next to the setting.
 ![IEEnhancedSecurityConfiguration.png](images/IEEnhancedSecurityConfiguration.png)

 Now open Internet explorer and download the runtime from [https://www.microsoft.com/download/details.aspx?id=39717](https://www.microsoft.com/download/details.aspx?id=39717)